Skip to main content

 5. DMV reissues the license.

-6. Second DUI and beyond also requires an Ignition Interlock Device (IID) per Vehicle Code §23700.
+6. Second DUI and beyond also requires an Ignition Interlock Device (IID) - 12 months for a second offense, 24 for a third - per Vehicle Code §23575.3.

 After year 3